chamatt/restart-coreaudiod/README.md

 3. Move the 'RestartCoreAudioD' app to your applications folder.
 4. (Optional) Drag the app from the application folder to your dock for easy access.

 Next time your audio fails, just run the app, scan your finger, and enjoy that sweet audio back again!

+# Troubleshoot

+The first time you open the app, it won't allow you to run due to it being from an unidentified developer.
+To solve that, go to your `Applications` folder, `right click` the app, then click `open`.

+If it still doesn't allow you to run, go to your `System Preferences` -> `Security & Privacy` -> check if it's blocked there and click `Open Anyway`.

 # Credits: